GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

 ### Thread List Header Banner View

 The `ChatThreadListHeaderBannerView` is the view that is displayed by default as a `tableHeaderView` in the `ChatThreadListVC`.
 This view is shown whenever the user is on the Thread List and new threads are available to fetch.
-New threads are not added automatically to the Thread List on propose so that the user can manually decide to fetch them whenever he is ready and has read all the current unread threads.
+New threads are not added automatically to the Thread List on purpose, allowing users to manually decide when to fetch them after reading all current unread threads.

 You can customize this view by overriding the `Components.default.threadListHeaderBannerView` property in the `ChatThreadListVC`.